syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/ToolTip.md

 # ToolTip Support

-The tooltip shows the current value based on thumb position.
+The ToolTip shows the current value based on thumb position.

 ## Set ToolTip Precision